 (1) The following policies and regulations apply to loans to intermediaries made in response to this Notice:

 (a) PRLF intermediaries will be required to provide Rural Development with the following reports:

 (i) An annual audit;

 (A) The dates of the audit report period need not coincide with other reports on the PRLF.
 Audit reports shall be due 90 days following the audit period.
 The audit period will be set by the intermediary.
 The intermediary will notify Rural Development of the date.
-Audits must cover all of the intermediary's activities.
+Audits must cover all of the Start Printed Page 33803intermediary's activities.
 Audits will be performed by an independent CPA.
 An acceptable audit will be performed in accordance with GAGAS and include such tests of the accounting records as the auditor considers necessary in order to express an unqualified audited opinion on the financial condition of the intermediary.

 (B) It is not intended that audits required by this program be separate from audits performed in accordance with State and local laws or for other purposes.
 To the extent feasible, the audit work for this program should be done in connection with these other audits.
 Intermediaries covered by OMB Circular A-133 should submit audits made in accordance with that circular.

 (ii) Quarterly or semiannual performance reports (due to Rural Development 30 days after the end of the fiscal quarter or half);

 (A) Performance reports will be required quarterly during the first year after loan closing.
 Thereafter, performance reports will be required semiannually.
 Also, Rural Development may resume requiring quarterly reports if the intermediary becomes delinquent in repayment of its loan or otherwise fails to fully comply with the provisions of its work plan or Loan Agreement, or Rural Development determines that the intermediary's PRLF is not adequately protected by the current financial status and paying capacity of the ultimate recipients.